prastawa/SteeredDeformableRegistration/README.md

 SteeredFluidRegistration
 ========================

-Slicer plug-in for steered image registration using fluid flow deformations
+Slicer plug-in for steered image registration using fluid flow deformations, implemented using OpenCL